History of Sega in Poland

 In the following months and years, another clones were brought to Poland such as Macro Drive (sold by ElektroTEL), High Quality (sold by E-Moll, Centrum Gier TV and Biwit), Hunt 16 bit (sold by E-Moll), Mega Drive 2 (Atlanta) (by F.A.V.
 Studio), MEGA+Plus2 Neon (by Biwit), Pro 16 Bit (by Biwit), KW-500 and others called simply 'Mega Drive' or 'Mega Drive 2'.
 Many owner were unaware of the bootleg nature of this clones and in later years said that they had Japanese Sega (due to box cover), wrongly thinking that this consoles were original.

-Price of clones, depending on the model, number of control pads, games included in the set and reseller was usually around 250zł — 350zł, while bootleg games cost mostly around 40zł — 120zł.
+From mid-1994 unitl late 1990s, price of clones depending on the model, games included in the set and reseller was usually around 250zł — 300zł (console, 2 six button pads) and 300zł — 350zł (console, 2 six button pads, 1 bootleg game) while bootleg titles cost mostly around 40zł — 120zł.
+In comparison, the original models cost 350zł and more (console, 1 three button pad), and the original games cost 80zł — 200zł.
 Systems were sold by smaller distributors and electronic shops mainly in mid-size cities (as opposed to original systems available mostly in larger towns), or big conurbation as competition for official retailers.
-Some even were accessible on flea markets/market stalls by sellers from the East Europe (Russia, the Caucasus States etc.) who brought clones with games from their countries.
+Some were even accessible on flea markets/market stalls thanks to sellers from the East Europe (Russia, the Caucasus States etc.) who brought clones with games from their countries.
 Occasionally, people could come across famiclone reminiscent of the Mega Drive in a green box from Asian distribution which cost more than 140zł.
 Many smaller stores began to keep up with selling Famicom and Sega clones, and first option was mostly for lower class and the second one for middle class (a group that was also in attention of legal sellers).
-When PlayStation (and piracy of this system) began to be more popular among middle class after mid-1996, small stores began to switch to this system [24][25].
+In addition to clones, there was a significant market of importers among whom it was popular to import used cartridges from Western Europe (usually Germany)[24].
+When PlayStation (and piracy of this system) began to be more popular among middle class after mid-1996, small stores began to switch to this system [25][26].

 Sega Marketing and Power Pegasus